-The Synovium, Synovitis, Inflammation and Joint Pain
+The Synovium, Synovitis, Inflammation, and Joint Pain

 The Synovium and Synovitis

 The synovium is a membrane that lines the inside of many of our joints.
-It secretes a lubricating fluid that helps the joint to function properly.
+It secretes a lubricating fluid that helps a joint to function properly.
 Unfortunately, the synovium may sometimes become inflamed, resulting in a painful condition called synovitis.
-Synovitis often occurs as a symptom of rheumatoid arthritis, lupus or gout.
+Synovitis often occurs as a symptom of rheumatoid arthritis, lupus, or gout.
 It may also be present due to an infection or an injury in the joint.

-For a long time it was thought that no inflammation - and therefore no synovitis - was present in the joints of someone suffering from osteoarthritis.
+For a long time it was thought that no inflammation—and therefore no synovitis—was present in the joints of someone suffering from osteoarthritis.
 Now researchers are discovering that inflammation is involved in at least some cases of osteoarthritis and that synovitis may be present.

 Ligaments joins bones together at a joint.
 A tendon attaches a muscle to a bone.
 A bursa is a sac that is lined by synovial membrane and filled with fluid.
 It acts as a cushion between a bone and a tendon or a muscle.